MrBrunotte/worldofshape/README.md

     - [**Contact**](#contact)
 ## **World of Shape**

-World of Shape is a website that aims to get the user in shape and lose weight in 30 days!
+World of Shape is a website that aims to get the user in shape and lose weight within 30 days!

-This is attained when the user purchase and attends a 30-day excercise program where the user will have access to World of Shapes personal trainers, the training program and mealplans the user chose to purchase.
-The user is encuraged to take a "before" and "after" picture of themself in order to monitor thier progress.
+The user purchase and attends a 30-day excercise program where the user will have access to World of Shapes personal trainers, training programs and mealplans the user choose to purchase.
+The user is encuraged to take a "before" and "after" picture of themself in order to monitor their progress.
 The World of Shape concept has a proven system that can be validated in the testimonial section of the website.

 ### **Purpose of Project**